manhasanmol/practice/README.md

 git checkout <branch-name> #change from one to another add -b to switch to it git branch -d <branch-name> #Delete a branch (only if merged) or -D to force delete

+# open source contribution
+u can't make directly u need to first fork the repository after that will copy to your account do some changes or contribute, after if u want the person to adapt u need to pull request, in network section that person can see your repository in pull req u can tell real owner wht u contribute, in pull req of owner he can see your pull req and review ur changes also can message u or merge the changes.